ninostephen/ninostephen/README.md

 - 👨🏻‍🔧 The real struggle is finding someone to give me a chance.
 Come on folks.
 If I could clear RHCE at age 16, I can probably pick your stack too.
 - 💞️ I’m looking to collaborate on security engineering and emerging technology projects.
 - 📫 How to reach me: Email!
 I always check my email.
 Every other hour in fact.
 I like my Inbox clean :D
 - 🌐 Haven't you checked out my portfolio site yet?
-You can find it here: [My Site](https://ninostephen.me/)
+You can find it here: [ninostephen.me](https://ninostephen.me/)

 [![@ninostephen's Holopin board](https://holopin.me/ninostephen)](https://holopin.io/@ninostephen)